pranmar93/Android_Kotlin/TicTacToe/README.md

 ## Model Concept
     The Models created are like building blocks which will hold the value for each entity.

+## View Concept
+    This is the class which represents the UI visible to the user.
+It is simply, presentation of model data.

 ## ViewModel Concept
-    This GameViewModel is a class that is responsible for preparing and managing the data for GameActivity class.
-It also handles the communication of the Activity with the Models.
+    This ViewModel is a class that is responsible for preparing and managing the data for Activity class.
+It also handles the communication of the Activity(views) with the Models.

 ## Steps to follow for this Project
 1) Create a new Project with an empty activity.